 Cybersecurity should be a primary topic during the onboarding process for new hires.
 It is necessary that they grasp the significance of security protocols and best practices right away.
 This could include sessions on password management, data protection, and how to spot phishing scams.
 By establishing a strong foundation of knowledge and awareness, every employee can contribute to the company’s security immediately.

 Cyber threats evolve continuously, making continuing education on best practices compulsory.
 These sessions should address new threats, refresh employees on protocols, and provide a space for questions.
-Incorporating interactive elements such as quizzes, simulations, or gamified exercises into these trainings help employees remember important information more effectively and increase engagement.
+Incorporating interactive elements such as quizzes, simulations, or gamified exercises into these trainings helps employees remember important information more effectively and increases engagement.

 Encourage a “See Something, Say Something” Approach